 Illinois taxes other tobacco products, including cigars; cheroots; stogies; perique, granulated, plug cut, crimp cut, ready rubbed, and other smoking tobacco; snuff or snuff flour; cavendish; plug and twist tobacco; fine-cut and other chewing tobaccos; and other forms of tobacco usable for chewing or smoking in a pipe or otherwise.
 Little cigars are taxed at the same rate (and proceeds are distributed in the same manner) as cigarettes.
+Starting in 2016, retailers of tobacco products must pay an annual license fee.
 (35 ILCS 143/10-1 ff.)